decretist/Dissertation/Chapter3/chapter3.md

 book which became the most widely distributed and probably most generally used of all the masterpieces of twelfth-century learning."
-"the book, and not the teaching of pupils, was the offering Gratian's monastic life brought to the Church". @southern_scholastic_1995 [286-287, 304].
+"the book, and not the teaching of pupils, was the offering Gratian's monastic life brought to the Church." @southern_scholastic_1995 [286-287, 304].

 [^29]: @noonan_gratian_1979 [153-154].
 The recently rediscovered